jvoix/SimpleSodaSiphonSystem/README.md

 ## 1. Buy the parts
 All parts can be easily ordered online (at least in Canada) or even bought at your local hardware store (here at Home Depot).
 ### 1.1 Bill of materials
-Here is the bill of materials with indicative prices paid in Spring 2020:
+Here is the bill of materials with indicative prices paid in Summer 2020:
 - **Component	/ Provider	/ Unit Cost	/ Tax	/ Shipping	cost / Total cost (CAN$)**
 - Lead-in Hose	/ www.homedepot.ca	/ $23.47	/ $3.52		/ $26.99
 - Quick connect A /	www.homedepot.ca	/ $6.77	/ $1.02		/ $7.79